John-Abbott-College/6P3-Notes/wk5/10-python-extras.md

 ### Asyncio Exercises

-1. Create a program with asyncio that used two function to display information "at the same time".
-Call the functions with the arguments of your choice.
+1. Create a program with *asyncio* that uses two function to display information "at the same time".
+Call the functions with arguments of your choice.
 	- `countdown()`:
 		- Take it from the examples above.
 	- `blink()`: